First time buyer mortgages

 1. 100% Mortgage

-You can take out a 100% mortgage with Skipton’s Track Record mortgage which is designed for those with a ‘track record’ of paying rent.
+You can take out a 100% mortgage.
+For example, Skipton’s Track Record mortgage is designed for those with a ‘track record’ of paying rent and mortgage lender April’s 100% mortgage for those prepared to take out a fixed rate mortgage for 10 or 15 years.
 Find more information including on eligibility in our guide 100% mortgages: Should I get one?

 2. Guarantor mortgages